Types of dental insurance plans.

 Some closed-panel plans are so large or dominate in their geographic area that the fact that you must choose an enrolled dentist is a moot point because most local dentists are members.

-If you do consider a plan that has a closed-panel feature, and even if the dentist you would like to go to is a member of its network of providers, read through your policy's details thoroughly.
+If you do consider coverage that has a closed-panel feature, and even if the dentist you would like to go to is a member of its network of providers, read through your policy's details thoroughly.
 Make sure you know what allowances are provided for situations such as:

-- Dental emergencies that occur when you are out of town, possibly in an area where there are no provider dentists.
+- Dental emergencies that occur when you are out of town, such as in an area where there are no provider dentists.

 - Are there any restrictions on the amount of access you have to participating dentists and dental treatment?
 Are appointments easily scheduled or is there a lengthy waiting period?